 Know the difference between the BMI of adult and children?

-As children grow, the amount of body fat changes with age so BMI for children needs to be interpreted in relation to a child’s age.
+As children grow, the amount of fat in their body changes.
+Hence, BMI should be interpreted in relation to a child's age.
 There are also gender differences.
 Therefore, for children and youth, BMI is age and gender specific.
 This means that the age and gender of a child must be considered when interpreting their BMI.

 Related: Causes of Child Obesity